In-Context Reinforcement Learning via Communicative World Models: Related Works

 \section{Related Works}

-\paragraph{In-Context Reinforcement Learning} In-context learning, a concept recently popularized by large language models (LLMs) research and applications \cite{dong-etal-2024-survey, tao-qz24symbiotic}, refers to the ability to learn from a few examples in the context and adapt without changing model weights.
-The idea of few-shot adaptation in ICRL coincides with some earlier works on gradient-free meta learning, where recurrent neural networks, aiming to extract task-specific hidden context from historical interactions, are incorporated into RL training \cite{botvinick16learnRL, abbeel16rl2}.

-Thanks to the transformer architecture's sequence modeling capability \cite{vaswani2017attention}, most recent advancements on ICRL leverage transformer and LLMs to extract context variables (e.g., hidden states) from historical trajectories \cite{lee2023supervised, tao23sce, krishnamurthy2024can}.
-Pre-training in ICRL is the key to its successful in-context adaptation in deployment.
-Most existing works fall within the categories of (self-) supervised pre-training and reinforcement pre-training \cite{moeini2025survey}.
+\paragraph{In-Context RL.} In-context learning, a concept recently popularized by large language models (LLMs) research and applications \cite{dong-etal-2024-survey}, refers to the ability to learn from a few examples in the context and adapt without changing model weights.
+The idea of few-shot adaptation in ICRL aligns with earlier work on gradient-free meta learning, where recurrent neural networks, aiming to extract task-specific hidden context from historical interactions, are incorporated into RL training \cite{botvinick16learnRL,abbeel16rl2}.
+Recent advancements on ICRL leverage transformers and LLMs to extract context variables (e.g., hidden states) from historical trajectories~\cite{lee2023supervised,krishnamurthy2024can}.
+Pre-training is key to the success in in-context adaptation.
+Most existing works fall within the categories of (self-)supervised pre-training and reinforcement pre-training~\cite{moeini2025survey}.

-Supervised pre-training, bearing a similar spirit to imitation learning, encourages agents to find trajectories similar to the current testing task from the offline data and imitate offline actions for better generalization \cite{raparthy24icrl, xu22prompt-dt}.
-Self-supervised approach, such as decision transformers \cite{chen2021dt, huang2024decision}, utilizes the transformer's auto-regressive generation and predicts the next action based on the predictions on the state observation and reward feedback.
-Even though some advanced techniques, such as hindsight information matching \cite{furuta21generalDT, tao23sce}, help improve out-of-distribution generalization, the (self-) supervised approaches largely depend on the quality of offline pertaining data.
+Supervised pre-training, similar to imitation learning, encourages agents to find trajectories in the offline data that are similar to the current test task and to imitate offline actions for better generalization \cite{raparthy24icrl,xu22prompt-dt}.
+Self-supervised approaches, such as decision transformers \cite{chen2021dt,liu2023emergent,huang2024decision}, leverage the transformer's autoregressive generation to predict the next action based on state observations and reward feedback.
+Even though some advanced techniques, such as hindsight information matching \cite{furuta21generalDT,tao23sce}, help improve out-of-distribution generalization, the (self-)supervised approaches largely depend on the quality of the offline data.